DrewWing/EDrewcatedGuesser/docs/Setup.md

 #### Google Cloud is giving me errors related to organizational settings
 Do not use a work or school account, as their organizational structure was probably set up a certain way that breaks things for this project.
 Use a personal Google account not managed by any organization.

+#### I need help with Google Cloud in general
+For more refernce, see https://stackoverflow.com/a/76838253.